PyCOMPLETE/pypkgexample/README.md

 ## Python bindings to C and Fortran

-In this section we will briefly discuss the examples of python bindings present in the package.
+In this section we will briefly discuss the examples of python bindings contained in the pypkgexample.

-Note that the interface of the package is defined by the file ```__init__.py```, so that the different implemenentations of the functions "say_hello" and "sqrt_array" can be used as discuseed [above](#tasks-performed-by-pypkgexample):
+Note that the interface of the package is defined by the file ```__init__.py```, so that the different implementations of the functions "say_hello" and "sqrt_array" can be used as discussed [above](#tasks-performed-by-pypkgexample):
 ```python
 from ._version import __version__